 A security deposit can cover the following:

-- Utility bills: If a tenant moved out of the unit and, for any reason, left with unpaid bills, the security deposit can be used to cover these payments.
+- Utility bills: If a tenant moved out of the unit and, for any reason, left with unpaid bills.
+The landlord can use the security deposit can be used to cover these payments.

 - Cleaning charges: If the tenant left the landlord’s rental unit in a sloppy and dirty condition, you can use the security deposit to pay for cleaning services.
 This will help make your unit attractive once you open it for marketing and re-leasing.

-- Rent payments: If your tenant is struggling to meet the rent payments, the security deposit the landlord collects can cover this payment.
+- Rental payments: If your tenant is struggling to meet their payments, the security deposit the landlord collects can cover this payment.